Pengyu03/LLM-Commit-Message-Generation/README.md

     }
 }
 ```

+**Note:** In order to ensure that the program is used by SDUOJ team members during the study, the Site Key is set as `sduoj`.
+You can continue to use the Site Key or change the program to set your Site Key.

 ### Reproducing the Bi-LSTM Model
 Navigate to the Bi-LSTM directory and execute the following code to reproduce the Bi-LSTM model: